 Folium turns AI demand into operating capability.

 The market has no shortage of models, apps, copilots, and automation promises.
-The gap is implementation: the ability to turn AI into trusted workflows, connected software, staff-ready operations, and evidence-backed launch decisions for businesses that do not have their own AI engineering organization.
+The gap is implementation: the ability to turn AI into trusted processes, connected software, staff-ready operations, and record-backed launch decisions for businesses that do not have their own AI engineering organization.

 Customer pressure